ember-learn/ember-blog/content/ember-4-8-1-released.md

 ---

+*Updates 2026-01-30: This security fix was also backported to 2.18.3 so that legacy apps on the 2.x major series can also benefit.
+No CVE number was ever issued to us for this issue.*

 Today we are releasing Ember.js 3.24.7, 3.28.10, 4.4.4, 4.8.1, and 4.9.0-beta.3 to patch a security vulnerability.  *A CVE number is pending and this post will be updated to include it once it's been issued.*